 - i.
-Have completed a Bachelor's degree with Honours in Science, Biomedical Science or a related discipline OR - ii.
-Have completed a Bachelor of Biomedical Science within a Bachelor of Medicine (or equivalent). - iii.
-Have not yet commenced their PhD candidature OR - iv.
-Have (or will) commenced their PhD training no earlier than 01 January 2023. - v.
-Do not currently hold any competitive PhD scholarship (e.g. Australian Postgraduate Award, NHMRC Postgraduate Scholarships). - vi.
-Proposals for PhD projects in a clinical setting will be considered.
+Have completed: - a. a Bachelor's degree with Honours in Science, Biomedical Science or a related discipline; OR - b. a Bachelor of Biomedical Science within a Bachelor of Medicine (or equivalent) OR - c.
+A Bachelor's degree with Honours in Nursing, Physiotherapy, Speech Therapy, Public Health, Social Work or other related fields. - ii.
+Have not yet commenced their PhD candidature OR have commenced their PhD training no earlier than 01 January 2024. - iii.
+Do not currently hold any competitive PhD scholarship (e.g. Australian Research Training Program (RTP) scholarship, NHMRC Postgraduate Scholarships, University Graduate Scholarships etc.).